VietnamHo Chi MinhCho Quan Church in Ho Chi Minh City

 Cho Quan Church On Holidays

-Like other churches, Cho Quan church is decorated with many colorful lights, pretty ribbons on special occasions such as Christmas and New Year’s Eve.
+Like other churches, Cho Quan church is decorated with colorful lights and pretty ribbons on special occasions such as Christmas and New Year’s Eve.
 On these days, many often visit Cho Quan Church to take pictures with their friends and family.

 Summary of Cho Quan Church in Ho Chi Minh City

-Cho Quan Church is a special attraction because it is the most ancient Catholic church in Ho Chi Minh City.
-Considered as an alternative place of the visit compared to the Notre Dame Cathedral and Tan Dinh Church, it is a quiet and peaceful local church.
-If you pass by Chinatown and come across Cho Quan Church, do come inside to have a look.
+Cho Quan Church is a unique attraction because it is the most ancient Catholic church in Ho Chi Minh City.
+Considered an alternative place to visit compared to the Notre Dame Cathedral and Tan Dinh Church, it is a quiet and peaceful local church.
+If you pass by Chinatown and come across Cho Quan Church, come inside to look.

 - Advertisement -